UHH-ISS/beemaster-hp/connector/README.md

 ### Without Docker

 Start the connector via `python connector.py` and use the correct arguments for your environment.
 This repository holds a configuration file that can be used for local testing, which is identical to the default configuration, apart from sending to port 9999.
-Don't forget to ensure that you still sourced your environment as described [here](https://git.informatik.uni-hamburg.de/iss/mp-ids-hp/blob/master/README.md).
+Don't forget to ensure that you still sourced your environment as described [here](https://git.informatik.uni-hamburg.de/iss/mp-ids-hp/blob/master/README.md) because the connector still needs to run on python 2 and requires modules which aren't located in the `src` folder but included in the environment.

 `python connector.py ../conf/config-local.yaml`